AlibabaCloudDocs/sls/intl.en-US/Application/Log Audit Service/Background information.md

 -   Log audit is crucial for data security and protection.

-    Based on the M-Trends 2018 report published by FireEye, most enterprises, especially those in Asia Pacific, are vulnerable to cybersecurity attacks.
+    According to the M-Trends 2018 report published by FireEye, most enterprises, especially those in Asia Pacific, are vulnerable to cybersecurity attacks.
 The global median dwell time was 101 days in 2017.
 In Asia Pacific, the median dwell time was 498 days.
 To shorten this time period, enterprises need reliable log data, durable storage, and audit services.

 ## Scenarios